hclbaur/sda-core/README.md

 not expect, in particular when your data structure becomes larger than this trivial example.

-Enter *schema*.
-This is a formal description of what the data should look like, so the parser can check for missing or incorrect data *before* it is processed and able to mess up things.
+Enter *schema* validation.
+A schema is a formal description of what the data should look like, so the parser can check for missing, incorrect or unknown data *before* it is processed and cause a problem.

-Luckily, it is possible to write such a schema for SDA content.
+It is possible to write such a schema for SDA content.
 But that's another story, and in fact, another [project](https://github.com/hclbaur/sds-core) :)

 ----